david-zocom/angular-tdd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

+## Contents

+The aim of this project is to demonstrate TDD principles in Angular.
+It was developed over several lessons for a class of frontend developers.
+Use the commit history to see what to try first.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.